 One of the most rewarding aspects of blogging for awhile is when random strangers come up to you while you are shopping or eating in a restaurant to tell you that they read your blog or watch your videos and love it.
 This may even happen while you are out of town as I discovered on vacation last summer while shopping at the Pike Place Fish Market in Seattle.

 I love it when this happens as it provides a tangible, real world connection to the virtual work I do everyday and the positive impact it is having on people’s lives.

 This wonderful experience happened again the other day while I was in the checkout aisle at the store.
 A young mother named Vicki stopped to say hello and said that she read my blog and really enjoyed it.
 She then went on to mention that my video on making the homemade raw milk formula had been especially helpful to her and that her baby daughter has been thriving on it for the past 2 months.

-She also mentioned that her Pediatrician said at a recent checkup that the baby was growing so well and was very, very healthy.
+She also mentioned that a recent checkup at the Pediatrician confirmed that the baby was growing so well and was very, very healthy.